 What happens during a migraine?
 Not everyone has the same symptoms, but you might experience debilitating throbbing pain around the eyes and temples lasting for hours, nausea and vomiting, blurred vision, odd sensations (auras) and a greater sensitivity to light and sound.

 Migraines tend to occur in those between 15 and 55 years of age, and are two times more common in women than men, possibly due to estrogen fluctuations.
-The frequency of migraine attacks can vary from a couple of times per year up to multiple times per month.
+The frequency of migraine attacks can vary from a couple of times per year, to up to multiple times per month, to even daily.